When I was a kid my parents called me the strawberry girl because I just couldn’t get enough of them.

 I always use a Sharpie marker to write the date on top of the lid.

-You can keep the jam in the freezer for a year and in the fridge for 3 weeks.
+You can keep the jam in the freezer for up to a year and then in the fridge for 3 weeks.
 So just pull them out as needed.

 And then enjoy the fruits of your labor!….just as did I did as kid, on a warm slice of my favorite bread.